DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/interface.rst

 .. code-block:: text

 	  Just receiving poses, without capturing new images.
-This can be applied to 1 capture and pick all occurences as well. payload_1 is the number of remaining objects in scene.
+This can be applied to 1 capture and pick all occurrences as well. payload_1 is the number of remaining objects in scene.

 .. raw:: html